Thinking of the hard questions

-The idea was to give people who might give you money (in our case, we ended up with an amazing 255 backers) some reassurance that you had put some thought into what problems might arise and how you would be able to solve/overcome them.
+The idea was to give the generous people who might give you money (in our case, we ended up with an amazing 255 backers) some reassurance that you had put some thought into what problems might arise, and how you would be able to solve or overcome them.

 I thought it would be good to share that section here on our site as well.

-We have the personnel, infrastructure and technology we need to make this game a success.
+We have the personnel, infrastructure, and technology we need to make Spirit Lake a success.
 Our game is not a concept: We have a tangible product.
-Now it’s just matter of making it better.
+Now it’s just a matter of making it better.

-If a technical problem comes up, we’ve got a handful of brillant developers and programmers that will work to come up with the solution.
+If a technical problem comes up, we’ve got a handful of brilliant developers and programmers that will work to come up with the solution.